bphenriques-interview-challenges/employee-shift-api-challenge/README.md

 ## Testing

-As it runs in the continuous-integration:
+As it runs in the continuous-integration leveraging local containers using [docker-compose](https://docs.docker.com/compose/):
 ```sh
 $ make test
 ```